sparkfun/HyperDisplay_KWH018ST01_4WSPI_ArduinoLibrary/README.md

-HyperDisplay Arduino Library
+HyperDisplay KWH018ST01 4WSPI Arduino Library
 ========================================

-Providing uniform drawing and printing functions for a wide range of displays in the Arduino environment
+This is an extension for the [HyperDisplay](https://github.com/sparkfun/SparkFun_HyperDisplay) library that is fully configured for the KWH018ST01 module used on several SparkFun products.

 Repository Contents